judell/AnnotationPoweredSurvey/README.md

 > <a href="javascript:(function(){var d=document; var s=d.createElement('script');s.setAttribute('src','https://jonudell.info/hlib/StandaloneAnchoring.js');d.head.appendChild(s); s=d.createElement('script');s.setAttribute('src','https://jonudell.info/h/AnnotationPoweredSurvey/gather.js');d.head.appendChild(s);})();">Annotation-powered Survey</a>

 GitHub's Markdown doesn't seem to let me form a drag-installable bookmarklet here in this page, but you can:
-- Go to <a href="https://jonudell.info/h/#bookmarklets">this page</a> and drag it from there.
+- Go to <a href="https://jonudell.info/h/#bookmarklets">this page</a> and drag it from there, or
-- Edit the above text into the URL field of an existing bookmarklet )
+- Edit the above text into the URL field of an existing bookmarklet

 That bookmarklet refers to a deployment at https://jonudell.info/h/AnnotationPoweredSurvey, and you can use the bookmarklet to test that instance.
 To host your own, rewrite `questions.js`, copy items 1-4 to another place, and tweak the bookmarklet to point to the `gather.js` in that place.

 When activated from the bookmarklet, the app may trigger a popup blocker and require explicit consent.